Applying for a Protection Order: Long-term protection against family violence

 Who will be protected by a Protection Order

 Who can be protected by a Protection Order?

 As well as covering you (the “applicant”), the Protection Order will also automatically cover any child under 18 who usually or regularly lives with you.

 The child doesn’t have to be the biological child of you or the other person.
 They can also be, for example, a whāngai or foster child, or a boarder.

-Who can a protection order can be made against?
+Who can a Protection Order be made against?

-A protection order can be made against anyone who is or has been in a family relationship with you and who has been violent or abusive towards you or your children (see “Types of relationships covered by the family violence laws” in this chapter).
+A Protection Order can be made against anyone who is or has been in a family relationship with you and who has been violent or abusive towards you or your children (see: “Types of relationships covered by family violence laws”).